 |B1: Core Service - TEACHING AND LEARNING. -- Students are provided relevant programs and services, ranging from community college-level to graduate level.|

-Target #1: Faculty to completers: the UAS target in FY20 is stability in the ratio of regular instructional faculty to the number of endorsement, certificate, and degree completers at 0.17
+Target #1: Faculty to completers: the UAS FY19 ratio of regular instructional faculty to the number of endorsement, certificate, and degree completers was 0.19

-Analysis of results and challenges: The ratio of regular instructional faculty at UAS to the number of endorsement, certificate, and degree awards was 0.18 in FY17.
-Across the UA system, the faculty to completers ratio was 0.24 in FY18, and averaged 0.25 over the last five years.
+Analysis of results and challenges: The ratio of regular instructional faculty at UAS to the number of endorsement, certificate, and degree awards was 0.19 in FY19.

 The 2017 Student Retention Survey found that 96% of UAS students were satisfied with the quality of their UAS instructors/professors.